 Train Platform

-With that being said, take note of the following:
+During the train ride, take note of the following:

-• There are certain seats with USB plugs but not everywhere.
+- There are certain seats with USB plugs, but not everywhere.

-• A vendor passed by once to sell snacks but the options are few so bring your own if you must.
+- A vendor passed by once to sell snacks, but the options are few, so bring your own if you must.

-Sharq Train Experience with Uzbek Railways
+My Sharq Train Experience with Uzbek Railways